Wayne Reinagel: Pulp Heroes series

 Beginning in 2007, Reinagel began writing a multi-volume series of Steampulp fiction novels, short stories, and anthologies.
-The books are set in the 1930s and 1940s, but include a series of flashbacks that date as far back as 1800.
+The books are set in the 1930s and 1940s but include a series of flashbacks that date as far back as 1800.
 The first Pulp Heroes trilogy of novels are subtitled More Than Mortal, Khan Dynasty, and Sanctuary Falls.
 Each volume of the series stands alone as a single adventure or the books can be read together as an ongoing, continuous narrative in which the characters grow and change.
 These novels are the first published works in the Steampulp genre, a combination of classic Victorian era Steampunk and the 1930s −1940's heroic Pulp Fiction.
-Steampulp was a description first coined by Reinagel during a 2008 interview, while describing the premise of the Pulp Heroes novels that involve several generations of heroes spanning a period of time from the early 1800s through 1949.
+Steampulp was a description first coined by Reinagel during a 2008 interview while describing the premise of the Pulp Heroes novels that involve several generations of heroes spanning a period of time from the early 1800s through 1949.

 Modern Marvels series

-Following the more traditional Steampunk outline, Modern Marvels – Viktoriana is a combination of Gothic horror and action adventure set in the year 1888, and features a wide assortment of real-life characters appropriate to the time period, including Jules Verne, Mary Shelley, H.G.
-Wells, Bram Stoker, Sir Arthur Conan Doyle, H. Rider Haggard, Edgar Allan Poe, Nikola Tesla and Harry Houdini.
+Following the more traditional Steampunk outline, Modern Marvels – Viktoriana is a combination of Gothic horror and action-adventure set in the year 1888, and features a wide assortment of real-life characters appropriate to the time period, including Jules Verne, Mary Shelley, H.G.
+Wells, Bram Stoker, Arthur Conan Doyle, H. Rider Haggard, Edgar Allan Poe, Nikola Tesla and Harry Houdini.
 Two further Modern Marvels novels are slated for publication in 2011.